Home

 User reviews frequently mention Hunter Fan's abject failure to support this product.

-Hunter 30547 was refitted with a HEPA filter and now sells as Hunter 30525.
+Hunter 30547 was refitted with a HEPA filter and resold as Hunter 30525.

 Well done, Consumer Reports, what part of "only filters particles half a micron and above" didn't you notice?

-Then there was 3M's inexpensive, Filterete electret filtered, also sub-HEPA performing FAP03-RS.
 This machine is furnace filter based - designed to collect medium sized particulate in the large 1-micron size range.

-Of 65 air purifiers reviewed in detail here, I rank the 3M Filtrete, which requires new filters every 90 days or less, 37th - merely acceptable.
-I recommend it solely for consumers with mild seasonal pollen allergies or large particle road dust intrusion.
+Of 65 air purifiers reviewed in detail here, I rank the 3M Filtrete, whose furnace filters requiring replacement every 90 days or less, 37th - merely acceptable.

 Without supporting documentation, CR saw fit to summarily anoint it with a 5th place ranking.